-Jennifer is a Canadian writer from southwestern British Columbia.
-Her stories have appeared in SmokeLong Quarterly, Necessary Fiction, Hypertrophic Literary, and elsewhere.
-She’s online at foxbane.ca and @JenTod_.
+Jennifer is a Canadian writer from the southwestern coast of British Columbia.
+Her stories have appeared in SmokeLong Quarterly, Hobart, The Forge, and elsewhere.
+Her work has been selected for Best Small Fictions, Best Microfictions, and Wigleaf’s Top 50 Very Short Fictions.
+She’s the founder of Trash Mag and online at foxbane.ca and @JenTod_.

 Alina Stefanescu, Poetry Editor